Dirichlet spectrum of the paradigm model of complex PT-symmetric potential: $V(x)=-(ix)^N$: Introduction

 using complex turning points as [1]

 reproduces their numerically obtained spectra well for $N \ge 2$, where PT-symmetry is exact.
-More importantly, (1) represents the analytic continuation of $E_n(N)$ of $V_{BB}$ for $N \ge 2$ [1].
+More importantly, Eq.(1) also represents the analytic continuation of $E_n(N)$ of $V_{BB}$ for $N > 4$ as suggested in [1].

-The spectra of the potential $V_{BBM}(x)=x^{2M}(ix)^\epsilon$ for $-M \le \epsilon \le 0$ has also been studied [5] for $M>1$.
+The spectra of the potential $V_{BBM}(x)=x^{2M}(ix)^\epsilon$ for $-M \le \epsilon \le 0$ has also been studied [7] for $M>1$.
 However, the variation of the parameter $\epsilon$ is limited in $(-M,0]$ after which eigenvalues are analytically continued.
 In a more lucid explanation of the methodology of the wedges in complex plane for the spectra of $V(x)=x^2(ix)^{\epsilon}(N=\epsilon +2)$, a semi-classical expression for $E_n(\epsilon)$ similar to (1) and (8) (see below) appears.
 Where, in place of $\sin((2k+1) \pi/N)$ there occurs a curious factor of $\cos(\gamma)$.
-Instead of an explicit expression for $\gamma$, a detailed prescription for only integral values of $\epsilon$ has been given [6].
-On one hand, the existence of independent families (even for $V(x)=x^{6}$) of real spectra for each $N$ ($n$ fixed) has been professed [6] and called PT-symmetric spectra.
-While, on the other hand, analytically continued evolution of $E_n(N)$ for $V_{BB}(x,N)$ as found in [1], has been studied and confirmed by the method of wedges in complex $x$-plane by other authors in the parametric domain of $1< N \le 5$ in various ways [7-9].
+Instead of an explicit expression for $\gamma$, a detailed prescription for only integral values of $\epsilon$ has been given [8].
+On one hand, the existence of independent families (even for $V(x)=x^{6}$) of real spectra for each $N$ ($n$ fixed) has been professed [8] and called PT-symmetric spectra.
+While, on the other hand, analytically continued evolution of $E_n(N)$ for $V_{BB}(x,N)$ as found in [1], has been studied and confirmed by the method of wedges in complex $x$-plane by other authors in the parametric domain of $1< N \le 5$ in various ways [9-12].

-Eventually, their [1,5,7-9] eigenstates $\psi_n(x)$ do not essentially vanish asymptotically on the real line.
-However, the elegant method of wedges in the complex $x$-plane [1] unifies two disparate situations to produce real discrete spectra of the bound states and for the Hermitian flat-top barrier $V_{BB}(x,4)=-x^4$, it has produced (above the barrier) discrete zeros of reflectivity $(R(E_n)=0)$ [3,4].
-The present work can be seen as an attempt to find a unique $E_n(N)$ ($n$ fixed) which will be non-analytic at IPs and this can be approved as per the discussion below in the next section.
+Eventually, their [1,3-7,9-12] eigenstates $\psi_n(x)$ do not essentially vanish asymptotically on the real line.
+However, the elegant method of wedges in the complex $x$-plane [1] unifies two disparate situations to produce real discrete spectra of the bound states and for the Hermitian flat-top barrier $V_{BB}(x,4)=-x^4$, it has produced (above the barrier) discrete zeros of reflectivity $(R(E_n)=0)$ [5,6].
+The present work can be seen as an attempt to find a unique $E_n(N)$ ($n$ fixed) which will be non-analytic at IPs and this can be understood from the discussion given below in the next section.